Bed Bug Control

 Bedbug bites are no laughing matter.
 Scarring from a bed bugs bites can last a lifetime and infection is common.
 Allergic reactions are also common.

-Bed bugs (Cimex lectularius) are a smart bunch of blood-sucking bugs, and in Bristol, they are on the rise.
+Bed bugs (Cimex lectularius) are a smart bunch of blood-sucking parasites just 1-5mm long, and in Bristol, they are on the rise.

-Let’s imagine for a moment you have a piece of paper – well if that piece of paper can slide into gaps, cracks and crevices, then so can our little friends.
+How thin are they?
+Let’s imagine you have a piece of paper.
+If that piece of paper can slide into gaps, cracks and crevices, then so will bedbugs.

 They like to feed on warm-blooded animals like us and get brought into our homes in Bristol on clothing, luggage, second-hand furniture and ourselves, etc. Most commonly of all, on return from trips away from home.